ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 different protocols.
 Attempts to set specific protocol properties on a Protocol Stack not containing that specific protocol are simply ignored, and do not raise an error.

+Note that many protocol properties have a corresponding selection property asking for a protocol providing a specific transport feature that is controlled by the protocol property.

 ### Control Properties